Elephants Riding to War, Wat Bupharam

 Train:

 There are three overnight Special Express trains and one in the daytime; the journey lasts about 12 to 13 hours.
-The station is about 2.5km east of Tha Pae Gate: to get into town, take a red Song Thaew from the station, at 20 Baht per person, or a Tuk Tuk at 50 Baht upwards.
+The station is about 2.5km east of Tha Pae Gate: to get into town, take a red Song Taew from the station, at 20 Baht per person, or a Tuk Tuk at 50 Baht upwards.

 Air Services: